Interactive proofs with competing teams of no-signaling provers: A parallel multiplicative weights algorithm

 \begin{proposition} The oracle-algorithm presented in Figure \ref{fig:alg} solves the weak no-signaling equilibrium problem (Problem \ref{problem:lambda}).
 Assuming unit cost for the oracle, this algorithm can be implemented in parallel with run time bounded by a polynomial in $1/\delta$ and $\log(\dim(\cS_{01}\cT_{01}\cA_{01}\cB_{01}))$.

 \end{proposition}

 \begin{proof}

-For each pair $i=(i_0,i_1)$ of questions let $\pi_i$ denote the probability with which the verifier asks questions $i$ to Team Alice.
 Let $m^t$ denote the $i$th column of $M^t$ for each $t=1,\dots,T$.
 We argue that the entries of $m^t$ lay in the interval $[0,3\pi_i]$.
 To this end, observe that the loss matrix $M^t$ is defined in Figure \ref{fig:alg} via the adjoint mapping $f_V^*$ as

-where the inequality follows immediately from the bound $\Phi_V^*(B)\leq e_{\cA_{01}}p_\textrm{Alice}^*$ of Proposition \ref{prop:Phi-bound} and the restriction $\Pi_c\leq e_{\cA_c}p_\textrm{Alice}^*$ on penalty matrices.
-The desired bound on the entries of $m^t$ follows from the observation that the $i$th column of $3e_{\cA_{01}}p_\textrm{Alice}^*$ is the vector whose entries are all equal to $3\pi_i$.
+where the inequality follows immediately from the bound $\Phi_V^*(B)\leq e_{\cA_{01}}\pi_\textrm{Alice}^*$ of Proposition \ref{prop:Phi-bound} and the restriction $\Pi_c\leq e_{\cA_c}\pi_\textrm{Alice}^*$ on penalty matrices.
+The desired bound on the entries of $m^t$ follows from the observation that the $i$th column of $3e_{\cA_{01}}\pi_\textrm{Alice}^*$ is the vector whose entries are all equal to $3\pi_i$.

 Let $a^t$ denote the $i$th column of $A^t$ for $t=1,\dots,T$.
 It is clear that the construction of the probability vectors $a^t$ in terms of the loss vectors $m^t$ presented in Figure \ref{fig:alg} obeys the condition of Theorem \ref{thm:mwum}.
 It therefore follows that for any probability vector $a\in\cA_{01}$ we have